Infineon/connectivity-utilities/README.md

 ## Introduction
 The connectivity utilities library is a collection of general purpose middleware utilities.
-Currently, the following utilities are included
+Several Cypress connectivity middleware libraries shall depend on this utilities library.

-Several Cypress connectivity middleware libraries shall depend on this utilities library
+Currently, the following utilities are included:

 ### JSON parser
 The JSON format is often used for serializing and transmitting structured data over a network connection.
 It is used primarily to transmit data between a server and web application, serving as an alternative to XML.
 JSON is JavaScript Object Notation.
 The JSON parser utility library provides helper functions to parse JSON objects and calls the function registered by the caller